Alan-FGR/Nez.FNA/README.md

 Here is what you need to do to get up and running with Nez + FNA:

 - clone this repo recursively
-- switch to the Nez.FNA branch (you may need to update the FNA submodules via `git submodule update`)
+- open the Nez solution (Nez/Nez.sln) and build it.
+This will cause the NuGet packages to refresh.
-- open the Nez solution and build it
+- open the Nez.FNA.sln and you can run the FNATester app
-- open your project add a reference to the Nez.FNA project
+- to get up and running in your own project, open your project add a reference to the Nez.FNA project

 ### (optional) Pipeline Tool setup for access to the Nez content importers